Originally Posted on YUBeacon.com: There is No Tent

 All this talk of camps, umbrellas, tents and definitions is misplaced.
 Similarly, limited denominations such as Orthodox, Conservative and Reform are misplaced.

 Tackling the second assumption first, it seems that Modern Orthodoxy has a complex.
 It needs “defining.”
-It is as if Modern Orthodoxy feels that it is novel form of serving God or an aberration from the classic style of Jewish life.
+It is as if Modern Orthodoxy feels that it is a novel form of serving God or an aberration from the classic style of Jewish life.
 Nothing could be further from the truth.
 Modern Orthodoxy needs to have the confidence to positively assert that Modern Orthodoxy is not the “kid brother” of big-boy Charedi Judaism.
 It is the Charedi world that is an aberration from almost every Jewish society in recorded history.

-Jewish life for over 2500 years has been determined by fealty to God, Torah and Mitzvos all while living with one foot in the general society.
+Jewish life for over 2500 years has been determined by fealty to God, Torah, and Mitzvos all while living with one firmly planted foot in the general society.
 Tannaim held typical jobs and conducted conversations with Greek philosophers.
 Similarly, Amoraim discussed religion with Roman royalty.
 During the period of the Geonim and Rishonim, Jews had jobs, educated Jews studied the sciences and philosophy of their day and the great Torah scholars were well versed in many disciplines including Torah.
 Even during the period of the Achronim, many of the most famous interpreters and codifiers of law were proficient in science, mathematics and philosophy.

 Where is the societal precedent for today’s isolationism and shunning of all wisdom outside of Torah?
 Why does Modern Orthodoxy not proudly assume the mantle of traditional Judaism?
 Why does it always feel like Modern Orthodoxy needs to be explaining and defining itself?

 Modern Orthodox Judaism is a straight shot from the Jewish life that was lived for thousands of years by Torah observant Jews.
-There is nothing for Modern Orthodox Jews to be ashamed of other than not realizing this important point.
+There is nothing for Modern Orthodox Jews to be ashamed of, other than not realizing this important point.
 Torah observance is primary; there is no doubt about that.
 Wisdom found outside Torah has always been valued and there is no reason that should be any different today.

 As to the first assumption, that of the tent: Judaism is the only necessary denomination.
 Everything else is just the narcissism of small differences.